 Accessibility for Students

-If you are a student participating in the ceremony and have accessibility needs, please contact Kimberly Schumann in Disability Services, (651) 962-6315.
-Please submit by April 19 to ensure availability of equipment if needed.
+If you are a student participating in the ceremony and have accessibility needs, please contact Kimberly Schumann in Disability Resources, (651) 962-6315.
+Please submit by April 19 to ensure availability of accommodations.

 There are designated seating areas at the ceremony for people with limited mobility.
-People also can sit at the end of a row and ask an usher to remove a chair.
 Ushers will be available to assist people with mobility impairments.

 In keeping with the solemnity of the occasion, graduates must wear university-issued academic regalia, including cap and gown.
 Only university issued honor cords and medallions are approved for wear during the ceremony.
 No other oversized personal adornments, such as flower leis, hats, signs, ribbons, or scarves are acceptable.